Logiqx/sse-results/docs/tech/server.md

   - If no downloads are required then there is no further processing:
     - Set the motion status to "completed".
     - Record the absence of files due for download in the log file.
-- If either of the above steps encounters an error then do the following:
+- If any of the above steps encounter an error then do the following:
   - Set the motion status to "failed".
   - Discard the address information.
 This will invoke an auto-retry, via the motion detection thread.
   - Record the nature of the error in the log file.

-Note: There is no need for a "sleep" because the worker threads are waiting on the "connections" queue.
+Note: There is no need for a sleep timer because the worker threads are waiting on the "connections" queue.